-There is a better, faster way.
+As it turns out though, there is a better, faster way.

-The Fine Print
+The Fine Print:

-Old-fashioned pound cakes and butter cakes often call for room temperature butter (68 to 70° F) -- so that it can form a perfect emulsion with other ingredients, also at room temperature.
+Old-fashioned pound cakes and butter cakes often call for room temperature butter (68 to 70° F) —so that it can form a perfect emulsion with other ingredients, also at room temperature.
 The butter is beaten or “creamed” for several minutes with sugar before the other ingredients are added in two or three parts, alternating with each other.
 If the butter is too cold, it will not form an emulsion with the other ingredients and the batter will curdle.
 If the butter is too warm it will not be plastic enough to survive a lengthy beating without breaking down (so to speak!); the batter will not trap air and the cake will not have a beautiful crumb.
 In these very finicky types of recipes, both the temperature and texture of the butter are very important.